telekom/das-schiff/README.md

   <a href="#licensing">Licensing</a>
 </p>

-The goal of this project is ... _TBD_
+The goal of this project is to deliver Scripts, tutorials, and configuration files for setting up and manage Kubernetes cluster in a good way

 ## Status
 _TBD_